submariner-io/submariner-website/src/content/releases/_index.en.md

 ## v0.0.3 -- KubeCon NA 2019

-Submariner has been greatly enhanced to allow operators to deploy into Kubernetes clusters without the necessity for layer-2 adjacency for nodes.
+Submariner has been greatly enhanced to allow Operators to deploy into Kubernetes clusters without the necessity for layer-2 adjacency for nodes.
 Submariner now allows for VXLAN interconnectivity between nodes (facilitated by the route agent).
 Subctl was created to make deployment of submariner easier.